Generalized Devil's staircase and RG flows: Riemann-Thomae function, Devil's staircase and long-range 1D lattice models on a ring

 \subsection{Fibonacci series in a Hubbard model on a ring}

 Let us formulate the rules which select the Fibonacci sequence in the Hubbard model on a ring.
 Look at the forest of barriers in \fig{fig:014} and pay more detailed attention to the potential $V(r)=1/r^2$.
-The corresponding plot is shown in \fig{fig:fib3} for the set of potential barriers between different ground states (left) and for the corresponding integrated function having a Devil's staircase structure (right).
-It is worth noting that the rule formulated below works for any potential producing the structure of the generalized Riemann-Thomae function.
+The corresponding plots is shown in \fig{fig:fib3} for the set of potential barriers between different ground states (\fig{fig:fib3}a) and for the corresponding integrated function having a Devil's staircase structure (\fig{fig:fib3}b).
+It is worth noting that the rule formulated below works for any long-ranged potential producing the structure of the generalized Riemann-Thomae function.

-So, we want to define a natural rule for the Hubbard model which selects in \fig{fig:fib3} the sequence $1-2-3-6-...$ (corresponding to the Fibonacci ``zigzag'' sequence), but not $1-2-4-8...$, or not $1-2-3-5-...$.
+So, we want to define a natural rule for the Hubbard model which selects in \fig{fig:fib3}a the sequence $1-2-4-6-...$ (corresponding to the Fibonacci ``zigzag'' sequence), but not $1-2-3-5...$, or not $1-2-3-8-...$.
 The idea of the rule is as follows.
 First, build a graph as a 3-branching tree on vertices that are close by heights.
-In \fig{fig:fib3} the vertex 2 has neighbors 3 and 4, the vertex 3 has neighbors 5 and 6, the vertex 4 has neighbors 7 and 8, etc. Now, we would like to select an ``optimal'' path on the constructed tree that corresponds to the Fibonacci sequence $1-2-3-6-...$.
+In \fig{fig:fib3} the vertex 2 has neighbors 3 and 4, the vertex 3 has neighbors 7 and 8, the vertex 4 has neighbors 5 and 6, etc. Now, we would like to select an ``optimal'' path on the constructed tree that corresponds to the Fibonacci sequence $1-2-4-6-...$.
 Note that in \eq{eq:047} the expression under the sum sign has the structure of the 2nd difference relation (the discrete version of the 2nd derivative) and is defined on each triple of adjacent points on the constructed tree.
-The prescription of path selection is simple: we locally maximize a 2nd difference relation for each triple of neighboring vertices.
-For example, between the subsequences $1-2-3$ and $1-2-4$ we obviously select $1-2-3$.
-Now we come to the point 2, and we know for sure that after the point 2 we go to the point 3.
-Which subsequence is better now: $2-3-5$ or $2-3-6$?
-The heights of barriers are organized in such a way that the subsequence $2-3-6$ is better, etc. Interestingly, the Fibonacci sequence survives for any symmetric potentials.
-The case of asymmetric barriers can be treated similarly but we are not discussing this question yet.
+The prescription of path selection is simple: we locally minimize a 2nd difference relation for each triple of neighboring vertices.
+For example, comparing the subsequences $1-2-3$ and $1-2-4$ in Figs. \ref{fig:fib3}c-f we see that the 2nd difference for the triple $1-2-4$ is smaller than that of the triple $1-2-3$.
+So, we select the subsequence $1-2-4$.
+Coming to the point $4$ we should choose between $2-4-5$ and $2-4-6$.
+The heights of barriers are organized in such a way that the subsequence $2-3-6$ has smaller 2nd difference than that of the subsequence $2-4-5$, etc. Interestingly, the Fibonacci sequence survives for any symmetric potentials.